drongier/drongier/README.md

-- 👋 Hi, I’m @drongier
+- 👋 Hi there, I’m @drongier
 - 👀 I’m interested in IT / Blockchain / Music
 - 🌱 I’m currently learning at 42 Berlin